EldinVeliji/stArticle/README.md

 To start the application just simply go to [app.py] and run it.
 If you have visual studio code installed just use the [F5] button on your keyboard.

-This mini project was made during my time at [BONEVET](https://www.bonevet.org/)